smart-edge-open/specs/doc/flavors.md

 ## CERA Media Analytics Flavor with VCAC-A

-The pre-defined *media-analytics-vca* deployment flavor provisions an optimized system configuration for media analytics workloads leveraging Visual Cloud Accelerator Card � Analytics (VCAC-A) acceleration.
+The pre-defined *media-analytics-vca* deployment flavor provisions an optimized system configuration for media analytics workloads leveraging Visual Cloud Accelerator Card for Analytics (VCAC-A) acceleration.
 It also provisions a set of video analytics services based on the [Video Analytics Serving](https://github.com/intel/video-analytics-serving) for analytics pipeline management and execution.

 The following are steps to install this flavor:
 1. Configure the CEEK as described in the [OpenNESS Getting Started Guide for Network Edge](getting-started/network-edge/controller-edge-node-setup.md).